List of Mad Men characters: Ken Cosgrove

 Because Pete Campbell was approached first and agreed to join SCDP, Ken is not asked to join the new firm and is not seen in the earlier episodes in Season 4.
 It turns out that he leaves Sterling Cooper and goes to McCann Erickson.
 He eventually leaves for Geyer and later tells Pete that McCann was the worst agency he had ever seen.
 Ken admits to being unhappy and bored at Geyer and later joins SCDP, bringing Birds Eye and other clients with him, and agrees to serve under Pete.
 There are limits to what Ken will do, he refuses to try to bring his father-in-law's business over to SCDP because he does not want to mix his personal and professional lives, about which Pete has no scruples.
 Later in Season 4, Ken is having dinner with his fiancée, Cynthia and future in-laws when he learns that Lucky Strike, SCDP's biggest client by far, is taking their business to another agency.

 In the Season 5 premiere he is happily married, and he and his new wife attend Don's surprise birthday party.
 Ken is still writing in his off-hours and has published science fiction stories using the pseudonym of Ben Hargrove, which the prestigious publishing house of Farrar Straus wants to publish, a fact he tries to keep secret from his co-workers.
 At the end of "Signal 30", Ken tells Peggy Olson that Roger Sterling is forcing him to abandon writing fiction as he feels it takes away time from his work for the firm.
 He continues to do so under the new pen name Dave Algonquin.
 In "Commissions and Fees" Don and Roger manage to secure Ken's father-in-law as a client on their own.
-Ken doesn't mind working on the account since it was acquired without his help but in exchange for feigning ignorance to Cynthia, Ken demands that Pete be excluded from the proceedings, likely a result of his lingering resentment for Pete telling Roger about his freelance writing.
+Ken has no problem with working on the account since it was acquired without his help, but in exchange for feigning ignorance to Cynthia, Ken demands that Pete be excluded from the proceedings, likely a result of his lingering resentment for Pete telling Roger about his freelance writing.